-Within the department various advisory committees and staff support the department head.
+Within the department various staff and advisory committees support the department head.
 The coordinators for teaching, research and outreach oversee these vital program areas and fill-in during the department head's absence.
 Each coordinator also leads other area specific faculty committees which meet regularly throughout the year to determine policies and guide future development relative to the department's mission.